dowatugkins/app-test/README.md

 See `examples/before.png`.

 1. Fix the implementation of `getApplicantsWithSkills` in `./app/reducers/applicant/applicantSelectors.js`

   > Currently the implementation returns a list of applicants with an empty set
   > of skills.
   >
   > However most applicants have skills associated with them.
   >
+  > If done correctly, this will make the next two problems much simpler
+  >
   > **DIFFICULT**: Easy
   >